 8. Need An Emergency C-section

 Almost every c-section is known in advance – it is a planned surgery.
 The doctor will let you know if you need one.
 They are not those scary, last-minute decisions.
-In case of complications, or if the mother had a c-section previously, there is a specialized medical team in the
+In case of complications, or if the mother had a c-section previously, there is a specialized medical team in the hospital to take care of you and your baby, so you don’t need to panic.

 9. Unable To Lose Baby Weight